 Sheriff’s Youth Fun Day

-The Warren County Sheriff’s Office is pleased to announce that we intend to host two fun days this year.
-These fun days will be held on 7/21/21 and 8/2/21.
-These dates may be subject to change, weather permitting.
+The Warren County Sheriff’s Office is pleased to announce that we intend to host a fun day event again this year.
+This fun day event will be held on 6/27/23.
+This date may be subject to change, weather permitting.
 Applications can be downloaded or picked-up at your child’s school or at the Warren County Sheriff’s Office.
-All applications must be returned to the Warren County Sheriff’s Office no later than 6/1/21.
+All applications must be returned to the Warren County Sheriff’s Office no later than 6/19/23.
 There is NO CHARGE to participate in Fun Day.
 Participants must be between the ages of 11–13 and be a resident of Warren County.
 Fun Day is fully operated by donations.

 The Warren County Sheriff’s Summer Youth Camp started in 2004 as a promise made by former Warren County Sheriff, Daniel McEathron for the youth of Warren County.
 This camp is provided for children who live in Warren County/Front Royal.
 The camp is designed to build a more positive relationship between law enforcement officers and the youth within the community.
 With generous donations by local businesses and individuals, this camp is provided free of charge to the parents.